For Francophiles, the word "Bastille" is likely to conjure up memories (or dreams) of fireworks and military parades, because the idea of la Bastille

 The letter combination ai has two different pronunciations for verbs, though this is a matter of some debate.

 If you want to read and write in French, one of the first things you should learn is the alphabet.
-Fortunately, French has the same 26 letters as English.
+If you're wondering how many letters there are, you're in luck: French has the same 26 letters as English.
 Unfortunately, most of the names of letters are pronounced differently, as are many of the sounds.